Neurourology and Urodynamics

 We are working with the WebCONSORT team on a research study designed to improve the reporting of randomised controlled trials.
 As such, by submitting your manuscript to our journal you may later be asked to participate in this research, but your decision will not impact on any future acceptance or rejection of your manuscript.

 Authors are encouraged to check for an existing account.
 If you are submitting for the first time, and you do not have an existing account, then create a new account.
 Once you have logged in, you will be presented with the Main Menu and a link to your Author Center.
 Enter your Author Center to submit your manuscript.
 At the end of a successful submission, a confirmation screen with manuscript number will appear and you will receive an e-mail confirming that the manuscript has been received by the journal.
-If this does not happen, please check your submission and/or contact our Help Desk at email@example.com or Manuscript Central’s Help Desk at firstname.lastname@example.org
+If you have any questions, do not hesitate to contact us at email@example.com or contact ScholarOne Support at firstname.lastname@example.org.

 Submissions must contain the following required elements: